gvillanovanm/svlog-examples/docs/README.md

 SystemVerilog Examples
 ======================

 Welcome to the SystemVerilog Examples repository!
 Here you will find various examples that demonstrate the capabilities and features of the SystemVerilog HDL language.
-These examples can serve as a starting point for understanding and practice the language, as well as for incorporating into more complex development environments.
+These examples can serve as a starting point for understanding, practice, improve the SystemVerilog language, as well as for incorporating into more complex development environments.

 The repository idea: